daggersdrawn/.emacs.gammelig/README.rst

 takeoff
 =======

-You need to open emacs twice and handle any prompts that pause the installation process.
+you need to open emacs twice and handle any prompts that pause the installation process.